 As you can see from the above, the total cost of walk-in tubs are comprised of three components.
 The cost of the walk-in tub itself, installation costs and any plumbing or electrical work that needs to get upgraded, like a new hot water talk or circuit.

-Walk-in tub prices alone can range from $1,600 to over $8,000 (it can get even more expensive for some of the super luxury brands).
+Walk-in tub prices alone can range from $1,600 to over $12,000.
 According to two walk-in tub manufacturers we spoke to, they estimated their average customer pays around $2,500 to $3,500 in installation and upgrade work.

-That brings us to an average total cost range between $4,000-$12,000 for most fully installed walk-in tubs, depending on the tub you choose and the scope of plumbing and electrical work required for installation.
+That brings us to an average total cost range between $4,000-$15,000 for most fully installed walk-in tubs, depending on the tub you choose and the scope of plumbing and electrical work required for installation.
+We have recommendations on where to get reasonably priced quotes in the next paragraph.

 Get A Free Consultation Before Making A Purchase

 We highly recommend you get at least two quotes from reputable walk-in tub brands or stores.
 Quotes are easy and free.
-Call to schedule a free in home consultation with a company like American standard (888) 458-4139) or Home Depot home services.
+Call to get a free consultation with a company like Ella's Bubbles (800 985-8922) or Home Depot home services.
 There is no cost or obligation for a free quote from either company - it's a great place to start.

 Factors That Affect Walk-in Tub Prices